kgateway-dev/kgateway/docs/content/guides/graphql/graphql_ui.md

 1. From the **APIs** overview page, click the name of a GraphQL API schema.
 2. Click the **Explore** tab.
 3. In the query panel, you can specify example requests to send to the GraphQL API.
 The GraphiQL interface includes autocomplete based on the fields defined in your API configuration.
 For example, you might select one of your defined queries, and the fields within the query that you want data for.
-4. Click the play button, which sends the request, and returns the response in the middle panel.
+4. Click the **Run** button, which sends the request, and returns the response in the middle panel.
+5. You can also explore the documentation for the API by using the Documentation Explorer panel.

 ![GraphQL APIs explore screenshot]({{% versioned_link_path fromRoot="/img/screenshots/TODO.png" %}})